Events & Outreach

 The ‘Friends of the Magnetosphere’ (FOM) Seminars focus on space physics and plasma research relating to the magnetospheres of Earth and other planets.

-No upcoming science seminars.
+No upcoming Magnetosphere Seminars.
 Check back soon.

 Upcoming Launches